 Everyone has heard the stories: grout cracks, falls out, stains, gets dirty, harbors harmful bacteria and needs to be cleaned and sealed regularly.

 Ratings: Glazed Ceramic Tile

 Durability: HighCare must be taken to select the proper grade of tile for a countertop (see: Porcelain vs. Ceramic Tile Is There a difference?), but a tile rated for countertops will last a very long time and keep its like-new appearance after a lifetime of use.
-Immune to household chemicals, heat and most impact damage.
+Immune to household chemicals, heat, and most impact damage.
 It can be chipped at the edges, but it takes determination.
 The only material other than metal, that a hot pan cannot damage.

 Maintenance: Very LowRequires no sealing or other periodic maintenance if a modern, non-cement-based grout is used.
 Cleans with soap and water.

 Cost: VariesCeramic tile is both the least costly and most costly material available.
-Suitable tile can be purchased on sale for one or two dollars a square foot, but hand-made artisan tile can run hundred of dollars, some even thousand of dollars, per square foot.
+Suitable tile can be purchased on sale for one or two dollars a square foot, but hand-made artisan tile can run hundreds of dollars, some even thousands of dollars, per square foot.
 The labor to install the tile can be costly, and doing it yourself is not an option for any but the most experienced DIY-er.

 Green: HighThe basic materials used are clay and sand, both of which are sustainable.
 We are not likely to run out of either very soon.
 Only minimal fabrication required.
 No toxic materials or possibility of out-gassing.
 However, a lot of electricity or natural gas is required to fire the kilns it is cooked in at up to 2,200° Fahrenheit.